argv1/OReilly-Downloader/Readme.md

 ======================

 ## Purpose
-Check the availabilty of O'Reilly free ebooks, create html page for better overview and download.
+Check the availabilty of O'Reillys free ebooks, create html page for better overview and downloadability.

 ## Usage
 run pip to ensure all requirements are fulfilled